Condorcet method: Evaluation by criteria

 Scholars of electoral systems often compare them using mathematically defined voting system criteria.
 The criteria which Condorcet methods satisfy vary from one Condorcet method to another.
-However, the Condorcet criterion implies the majority criterion, and thus is incompatible with independence of irrelevant alternatives (though it implies a weaker analogous form of the criterion: when there is a Condorcet winner, losing candidates can drop out of the election without changing the result), later-no-harm, the participation criterion, and the consistency criterion.
+However, the Condorcet criterion is incompatible with the consistency, independence of irrelevant alternatives (though it implies a weaker analogous form of IIA: when there is a Condorcet winner, losing candidates can drop out of the election without changing the result), later-no-harm, later-no-help, participation, and sincere favorite criteria.

 Use of Condorcet voting

 Condorcet methods are not known to be currently in use in government elections anywhere in the world, but a Condorcet method known as Nanson's method was used in city elections in the U.S. town of Marquette, Michigan in the 1920s, and today Condorcet methods are used by a number of political parties and private organizations.

+In Vermont, Bill H.424 would enable towns, cities, and villages to adopt a Condorcet-based voting system for single-seat office elections through a majority vote at a town meeting.
+The system first checks for a majority winner among first preferences.
+If none, pairwise Condorcet comparisons are counted and the Condorcet winner is elected.
+If none, it resorts to a first-past-the-post tiebreaker.
+Once adopted, the system remains in effect until the community decides to revert to a previous method or another system through a subsequent town meeting vote.

 Organizations which currently use some variant of the Condorcet method are: